 4. How can I become a Member Advocate?

-A Member Advocate nomination form can be obtained from the MAHCP office or the MAHCP
+A Member Advocate nomination form can be obtained from the MAHCP office or on the MAHCP

 website.
-The nominations are generally received by the end of June to begin a two year term starting at the end of the next Annual General Meeting. in the event that they don’t meet the deadline, they may submit a request for a one year term, and the Executive Council can then make a one year appointment.
+The nominations are generally received by the end of June to begin a two-year term starting at the end of the next Annual General Meeting.
+In the event that a nomination form is submitted after the deadline, an individual may submit a request for a one-year term, and the Executive Council can then make a one-year appointment.

 5. When I have a problem at work, what should I do?

 If a dispute arises between you and your employer, you should first attempt to solve the dispute by means of discussion with your supervisor.
-If an agreement is not reached, contact your Member Advocate/LRO to discuss having a formal meeting, and/or filling a grievance.
+If you cannot reach an agreement with your supervisor, you may contact your Member Advocate/LRO to discuss having a formal meeting and/or filing a grievance.
 If you don’t know who your Member Advocate/LRO is, call MAHCP at (204) 772-0425 or 1-800-315-3331.

 6. What is the grievance process and how long will it take to resolve?

-- If the dispute is not resolved by means of discussion, a grievance can be filed with your department head or designate.
-Grievance forms are available from your Member Advocate/LRO or can be downloaded from the MAHCP website and must be filled out within fourteen (14) days after the incident.
+- If a dispute is not resolved by means of discussion, a grievance can be filed with your department head or designate.
+Grievance forms are available from your MAHCP Member Advocate/LRO or can be downloaded from the MAHCP website. at www.mahcp.ca.
+The form must be filled out within fourteen (14) days of the incident.

-- Within seven (7) days after your grievance has been filed, the department head or designate shall investigate the matter.
+- Within seven (7) days of a grievance being filed, the department head or designate shall investigate the matter.

-- If your grievance has not been settled within twenty-eight (28) days after the incident became apparent, it will be sent to the Divisional Director, Human Resources or designate.
+- If your grievance has not been settled within twenty-eight (28) days of the incident, it will be sent to the Divisional Director, Human Resources or designate.
 The Officer then has seven (7) days to investigate the matter.

-- If your grievance has not been solved within thirty-five (35) days after the incident became apparent, it may be submitted for binding arbitration within the next 14 days.
+- If your grievance has not been solved in thirty-five (35) days since the incident became apparent, it may be submitted for binding arbitration within the next fourteen (14) days.

-For non-Central Table please refer to your Collective Agreement under “Grievance Procedures”.
+For non-Central Table Collective Agreements, please refer to your Collective Agreement under “Grievance Procedures”.